-With modern advances in surgical techniques and immunosuppressant medications, the overall success rate of kidney transplants is very high.
-So there's a great chance your child will be able to get back to doing nearly everything he or she enjoyed before.
+With modern advances in surgical techniques and immunosuppressant medications, the overall success rate of kidney transplants is very high, so there's a great chance your child will be able to get back to doing nearly everything he or she enjoyed before the kidneys failed.
 Just make sure your child eases back into activities and avoids rough contact sports that can damage the transplanted kidney.
-If you have questions about whether a certain activity or sport is a good idea, ask your doctor before you let your child participate.
+If you have questions about whether a certain activity or sport is a good idea, consult a doctor before you allow your child to participate.

-Eating well, exercising when the doctor says it's OK, and getting enough rest will help to keep the new kidney healthy.
+Eating well, exercising when the doctor says it's all right, and getting enough rest will help to keep the new kidney healthy.

-Having a chronic condition is hard enough for a child to deal with.
-But when you add the stresses and lifestyle changes associated with dialysis, surgery, and immunosuppressant therapy, it can be overwhelming.
+Having a chronic condition is hard enough for a child to deal with, but when you add in the stresses and lifestyle changes associated with dialysis, surgery, and immunosuppressant therapy, it can be overwhelming.
 Talk to your child about these changes and how you will work them into your routine, and find time to do fun things together with family and friends.

 For teens, having to take immunosuppressants after surgery can be an added stressor.
 That's because these medications can lead to increased acne, weight gain, and hirsutism (excess facial and body hair in women).
 In fact, this is a major reason that teens are more likely than others to not take their medications.
 This can be very dangerous and lead to the new kidney being rejected.
-So it's vital for parents to communicate the importance of taking all medicines as directed.
+So it's vital for you, as a parent, to communicate the importance of taking all medications as directed.

-Be there for your child to talk about how he or she is feeling.
-If you think your child needs additional support, make an appointment for him or her to talk to a therapist or counselor.
+Be there for your child to talk about how he or she is feeling, and if you think you can't give what's needed emotionally at any given time, set up an appointment for your child to talk to a therapist or counselor.
 Support groups are another great way to help your child relieve stress while connecting with others who are going through similar challenges.

 Reviewed by: Elana Pearl Ben-Joseph, MD